nikini/iceberg/README.md

- -s,  --single              run once and then exit (webpack and karma) --silent                   this flag will hide OS notifications --host                     hostname for the cache clear --port                     port for the cache clear
+ -s,  --single              run once and then exit (webpack and karma) --silent                   this flag will hide OS notifications --host                     hostname for the cache clear --port                     port for the cache clea
 ```

 #### Examples